-Episodes typically drop on Tuesdays, but we’ll have an occasional week off when life outside of podcasting demands extra attention.
+Episodes typically drop on Tuesdays during a season, but we’ll have an occasional week off when life outside of podcasting demands extra attention.

-SEASON TWO began August 28, 2018 and features the series called “Fight for Justice” about Tracey Thurman, who had to sue an entire city in the 1980s to hold the police responsible for allowing her ex-husband to stalk and attack her despite her requests for police involvement in advance.
+SEASON TWO features the mini-series called “Fight for Justice” about Tracey Thurman, who had to sue an entire city in the 1980s to hold the police responsible for allowing her ex-husband to stalk and attack her despite her requests for police involvement in advance.

 Tracey was a young married mother when her husband, Buck gradually escalated from intermittent slaps to deadly violence.
 Tracey was a woman who did a lot of things right while Buck targeted her for abuse.
 She left.
 She called the police.
 She filed police complaints.
 She reported his threats and assaults.
 She asked for and received a restraining order.
 She demanded that the police arrest Buck when he violated it.

 Even though Tracey did so many things right, the apathy of the police and their unwillingness to effectively intervene in a domestic matter, allowed Buck to nearly kill her.
 While a police officer watched.

 Tracey’s story will help us examine how society and law enforcement might fail targets of domestic violence.

 One of the things I really admire about Tracey, though, is that she went public about her story because she wanted to help others.
 And she has.
 Law enforcement agencies all over the United States rewrote policies about dealing with domestic violence.

 SEASON THREE features the mini-series called “Ripple Effects,” which tells the story of 15-year-old Josh Osborn, whose parent starved him and chained him to his bed.
 His rescue will change the course of the Osborne children’s lives.